wahibhaq/wahibhaq.github.io/community-work/presentations-and-talks.md

 title: Presentations and Talks
 ---

+### Kotlin, What the Hype?

+*Date: 26.10.2018, Event: KI University, Location: KI labs, Munich*

+This talk was given as part of our regular bi-weekly "KI University" session which is an internal company event.
+It was meant to help other engineers getting familiar with the idea of "Kotlin" and motivate them to see its potential which goes beyond Android.

+<script async class="speakerdeck-embed" data-id="dcb3a30f07c5409ca21fa773445e7f6b" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

+---

 ### Future of Work in an AI Economy

 *Date: 28.07.2018, Event: [Lightning Talks Munich](https://www.facebook.com/events/1982521875115551/), Location: Munich*